gustaveroussy/sopa/docs/tutorials/snakemake.md

 # Snakemake pipeline

-If you don't want to dig into the CLI/API, you can directly use our existing [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline.
-It will not involve any coding, but requires some setup for `snakemake`.
+Sopa comes with an existing [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline to get started quickly.
+This will not involve any coding, but requires some setup specific to `snakemake`.

 ## Setup